Published 3rd June 2020

 Not all students are angels

-One six-year-old L1 [Lesson 1] who was advanced enough to complain that I didn’t have the right color of butterflies for her reward but would barely repeat anything.
-One of my worst -behaved regulars in L2 [Lesson 2] decided today he would just dance around the room, in and out of view of the camera, swinging a broomstick around like a sword.
+One six-year-old L1 [Lesson 1] who was advanced enough to complain that I didn’t have the right colour of butterflies for her reward but would barely repeat anything.
+One of my worst-behaved regulars in L2 [Lesson 2] decided today he would just dance around the room, in and out of view of the camera, swinging a broomstick around like a sword.
 I think I got him to repeat two vocab words.
 I’m too tired to deal with all that.

 Students are human too